juniorsundarCasual/TGT/vault/volume-5.chapter-396.md

 "Yeah, or else you'd get cramps," Rianna responded.

-"I bet you did it anyways, right?"
+"I bet you did it anyway, right?"
 Jean asked rhetorically.
 "You ended up getting cramps and realised that, 'Hey, maybe rules are there for a reason?'"

 "The point is that rules exist for a reason.
 If the reason is based on sound logic with measurable results, then following it becomes a habit.
 Inculcating a habit transitions into a point of regularity.
-How many times have you heard the phrase, 'Its been like this for a long time...'?"
+How many times have you heard the phrase, 'It's been like this for a long time...'?"
 Jean emphasised.
 "When a rule becomes a point of regularity, it is followed without question.
 But to do that, you have to get over the primary hump of verification.
 Fortunately, for kids, all it takes is a single, undeniable, instance of verification compared to teens and adults who are far more observant and capable of detecting deviations."

 "So what you're saying is that I need to define the workout plan as a rule.
 I allow it to show its results, and then once they become visible, Kili will automatically adopt the rules as points of regularity," Rianna summarised.